 Cindy Kelly: I am Cindy Kelly, the date is June 6, 2013, and we are here with Dr. Roy Glauber.
 And your first question is to tell me your name and spell it.
 Tough one, start with a tough one.

-Roy Glauber: I probably cannot even spell it!
+Roy Glauber: I probably can even spell it!
 I am Roy Glauber and that is spelled G-L-A-U-B-E-R, and that is a good old German name.

 Well, I was born in 1925 and that will have a certain bearing I imagine presently.
 I was born in New York, but my father was a travelling salesman who felt prematurely grounded by marriage and my mother’s pregnancy.
 And he was itching to get back on the road, which he could not really do before I was about two years old.
 So from the age of two to six, we rarely spent more than two days in any one town, mostly in the eastern US.
 And my only playmate, my only companion most of the time, was my mother, who had problems trying to keep me amused.